tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 * **Yellow** components are the RS232-modules, two of which can be installed (as briefly touched upon previously).
 If only one module is required, JP4-JP6 can be linked so that the module communicates with the *MT32-PI* firmware instead of the optional baud rate conversion feature provided by the MCU.
 * Finally, the **blue** components implement a simple passive audio mixer.
 It supports two channels when the *extras* board is used a standalone module, when connecting to it to the main module the audio output from that is used a third channel.

-That may sound like a lot to take in, but for the most part a good starting point is just to aim for the installation of the purple, blue as well as one of the RS232-modules required by the yellow parts.
+That may sound like a lot to take in, but for the most part a good starting point is just to aim for the installation of the purple, blue as well as one of the RS-232 modules highlighted in yellow.
 The build instructions from this point on will aim for the installation of everything, but feel free to leave out what you don't need according to colour chart above.

+**NB!** Don't worry if the sheer length of the thing looks intimidating, it is for the most part just a running commentary on what is done and updated pictures as we go along.
+Everything will be explained in due time, quite possibly including a lot that is not needed with a passable familiarity with soldering things together.

 ## 1.1> Soldering it together
 The construction of this unit should be fairly straight-forward, just take your time in order to make sure everything goes into place - more or less straight.
 I usually recommend starting by having a good look at the PCBs, try to figure out where the components should go and in particular the orientation they should be installed - it may be a case of round thing going into another round thing, but this is electronics and the small details matter.
 As mentioned in the previous section, you may not want every feature so pay attention to the colour coding when deciding what to leave out.